-I love making this dip out of beetroots.
+I love making this dip out of beetroot.
 It is both delicious and GORGEOUS in appearance.
 A vibrant colour that will tempt you to lick the bowl clean.
-I normally serve crispy squares of fried rotis or baked pitas or breadsticks or even strips of crunchy veggies with it.
-So easy to prepare and guranteed to be a hit as an evening snack even for all ages!
+I normally serve crispy squares of fried rotis or baked pitas or bread sticks or even strips of crunchy veggies with it.
+So easy to prepare and guaranteed to be a hit as an evening snack even for all ages!

 Put all the ingredients into a processor or blender and process until smooth and creamy.
 Adjust seasoning to taste and consistency to your liking, I prefer a dip that can be easily scooped up.

 Chill for the flavours to develop and serve with accompaniments of your choice.

 I served it here with squares of deep-fried roti, recipe HERE.